 There has always been a debate about whether or not you should be friends with your tenant.
 Some find that having a friendship increases their odds of a longer tenancy and makes for a pleasant experience for both the landlord and the tenant.
 On the other hand, many landlords have run into issues or been taken advantage of by tenants that got a little too comfortable.

-Whether you are managing your own properties or working with a property management company, meeting your tenants is never a good idea.
-Some owners like to know who is residing in their homes, but we’ll explain why this can create problems for you.
+Whether you are managing your own properties or working with a property management company, being friends with your tenant isn’t a good idea.
+Some landlords like to know who is residing in their homes, but we’ll explain why this can create problems for you.